 Supporting independent businesses also helps to circulate money around the local economy, rather than allowing it to be siphoned off to tax havens by large corporations.

 Localise West Midlands have researched how having more small businesses and local ownership leads to more:

 - economic success

 - people feeling included

 There is a virtuous circle, where people feel they are more part of the local society and economy, and so are keen to take part and help make things better.
 Going local isn’t about being parochial, or saying ‘my city’s better than yours’.
 It’s about getting the best from a community where people are living and working together.

 If you’re not sure where to begin finding local businesses in Brum, Independent Birmingham have a handy website where you can search for independent cafes, shops, restaurants and more.
-They also offer the Independent Birmingham card for £15 a year, which gets you special discounts at local shops.
+They also offer the Independent Birmingham app for £2 per month, which gets you special discounts at local shops.